Auto-Compressing Networks: Introduction

-While Residual Networks, as discussed, offer numerous advantages—such as more robust training and improved generalization—there remain several aspects that are worth some further examination and discussion.
-As highlighted in~\citep{veit2016residual}, these architectures exhibit a notable resilience to layer dropping and permutation.
-In \citep{huang2016deep}, it was further observed that dropping subsets of layers during training can reduce overfitting and improve generalization.
-In a related study, \citep{alain2016understanding} showed that introducing skip connections between layers can lead to parts of the network being effectively bypassed and under-trained.
-More recently, research has revealed substantial parameter redundancy in large-scale foundation models, particularly within their deeper layers (e.g., \citep{gromov2024unreasonable}).
+While Residual Networks, as discussed, offer efficient and effective training especially in very deep architectures, there are various works that explore behaviors of these architectures that may harm generalization.
+In~\citep{veit2016residual, sun2025transformer} it is shown that these architectures exhibit a notable resilience to layer dropping and permutation, which could indicate potential redundancy of some layers (i.e. removing a layer does not affect the network).
+In~\citep{huang2016deep}, it was further observed that dropping subsets of layers during training can reduce overfitting and improve generalization.
+In a related study~\citep{alain2016understanding}, the authors showed that introducing skip connections between layers can lead to parts of the network being effectively bypassed and under-trained.
+In~\citep{zhang2024residual}, they show that unscaled residual connections can harm generalization capabilities in generative representation learning.
+Finally, more recently, research has revealed substantial parameter redundancy and inefficient parameter usage in large-scale foundation models, particularly within their deeper layers~\citep{gromov2025the, csordas2025language}.
 All these observations can be unified under the perspective that, although residual architectures facilitate training via multiple signal pathways, these same pathways can sometimes act as shortcuts that cause certain components to be either underutilized or prone to overfitting—ultimately limiting effective generalization.
-Supporting this concern, \citep{zhang2024residual} demonstrated that unscaled residual connections can degrade the quality of generative representation learning, offering a concrete case where standard (unscaled) residual connections negatively impact performance.
-Thus, an open question remains: can we design in a principled way alternative architectures that retain the key benefits of Residual Networks—such as multiple signal pathways and efficient gradient flow—while mitigating drawbacks such as potential redundancy and shortcut overuse, effectively resulting in better representation learning?